tboquet/python-alp/docs/Tutorials/tuto2.rst

 * there is a model\_id field: this is where the model architecture is stored.

-*  theparam\_dump field is path of a file where the *attributes* of the fitted model are stored.
+*  the param\_dump field is path of a file where the *attributes* of the fitted model are stored.

 * the metrics field is itself a dictionary with several attributes:
    * the iter field is here for compatibility with the keras backend.